Getting Started with MaxTAF

 Description |

-This method is used to get a specific test case parameter as a String |
+This method is used to get a specific case parameter as a String |

 Example |